jitendrakr54/understanding-typescript/03_ts_compiler_and_config/README.md

 ---

-### Compiling the Entire Project / Multiple Files
+<p style="text-align: center; font-size: 20px; font-weight: bold"> Compiling the Entire Project / Multiple Files </p>

 `tsc --init` in the root of the project.
 And it creates `tsconfig.json` file.

 > Note: if you've installed `typescript` locally on your machine, you can do: `npx tsc --init` to create the `tsconfig.json` file.

-As soon as you have set up `tsconfig.json` file, you can run `tsc` and it will compile all your TypeScript files.
+As soon as you have set up `tsconfig.json` file, you can run `tsc` and it will compile all your TypeScript files. and you can run `tsc --watch` to compile entire project in watch mode.

 ```js
 {